These Are The Ten Worst-Performing Cryptocurrencies In June 2022

 Bitcoin Cash (BCH, -50%)

 Bitcoin Cash is a peer-to-peer electronic cash system that features fast payments, high transaction capacity, micro fees, and privacy.
 BCH is down by over 73% in the last 90 days and by over 77% year to date.
 As of writing, BCH was trading at over $100, giving it a market capitalization of more than $1.90 billion.
-BCH has an all-time high of $4,355.62 (December 2017) and an all-time low of $75.08 (December 2018).7 Consumer Discretionary Stocks That May Defy Expectations
+BCH has an all-time high of $4,355.62 (December 2017) and an all-time low of $75.08 (December 2018).7 Dividend Stocks That Earn 10% Every Month

 .